 - The Needles - kiss-me-quick amusements at the famous colourful cliffs and lighthouse at Alum Bay.
 Before you ask, I'm afraid to report that dogs aren't allowed on the chairlift despite the hilarious photographs this would produce.
 They're also not allowed inside the buildings.

-- Appuldurcombe House - ruin of an old house with grounds which are free to wander round.
+- Appuldurcombe House - ruin of an old house with grounds that are free to wander round.

 - Wight Karting has some kennels so you leave your dog outside whilst you race around the track.